-The powers for the NN experiments are reported in Table 3.
+The powers for the NN experiments for the conventional and new HAR tests are reported in Table 3.
 The powers are reported only for positive values of c since the power curves are symmetric in c.
-The results show that the tests tend to have high level-corrected power against empirically relevant departures from the null.
-The level-corrected powers for T = 60 tend to be about 0.5 or greater at c = 2 (monthly excess return of 10 basis points) and close to one at c = 3 (monthly excess return of 15 basis points).
+The results show that all three of the tests tend to have high level-corrected power against empirically relevant departures from the null, that is, for monthly excess returns of greater than 5 basis points.
+The level-corrected powers for T=60 tend to be about 0.5 or greater at c=2 (monthly excess return of 10 basis points) and close to one at c=3 (monthly excess return of 15 basis points).
 The exceptions are the 1995-1999 and 2000-2004 sub-periods.
-The power results support the conclusion that the non-rejections by the fixed-b tests and fixed- ρ tests are not due to low power.
+The powers of the three tests are very similar for $c \ge 2$.
+The conventional test has generally higher powers for the c=1 case for the ten-year and longer periods.
+Nevertheless for empirically relevant values of c, the Table 3 results show that the frequent non-rejections of the null by the fixed-b tests and fixed- ρ tests documented in Table 2 are not due to low power.
 The same conclusion is supported by the results from the RR, NV and RB power experiments.
 These results are available on request.

 Table 3 shows that the powers do depend on the kernel and hence on choice of the HAR test, although the results are qualitatively similar.
-Additional simulations show that the powers of the fixed-b tests tend to increase as b decreases and the powers of the fixed-p tests tend to increase as p increases.
+Additional simulations show that the powers of the fixed-b tests tend to increase as b decreases and the powers of the fixed- ρ tests tend to increase as ρ increases.
 These results are consistent with the findings in KV(2005) and PSJ (2006, 2007).
-However, this does not imply that a small b should be chosen for the fixed-b test or a large p for the fixed-p test.
-This is because as b decreases the ERP of the fixed-b test increases and as p increases the ERP of the fixed-p test increases.
+However, this does not imply that a small b should be chosen for the fixed-b test or a large ρ for the fixed- ρ test.
+This is because as b decreases the ERP of the fixed-b test increases and as ρ increases the ERP of the fixed- ρ test increases.
 The trade-off between the ERP and power is analyzed in detail in PSJ (2005a, 2005b) and Sun, Phillips and Jin (2008).

-7. Multivariate Complications.
+7. Multivariate complications